Our Traditional Christmas Eve Dinner: Beef Tenderloin Recipe & Menu

-The showstopper of our Christmas Eve Dinner is the spicy beef tenderloin that is so delicious.
-It’s a really special treat.
+The showstopper of our Christmas Eve Dinner is always the spicy beef tenderloin.
+It’s a delicious, special treat that’s become a beloved family tradition.

-Beef tenderloin is a large rather pricey piece of meat.
-When cut into steaks you know it as filet mignon.
+Beef tenderloin is a large, beautiful and yes, rather pricey cut of meat.
+When it’s sliced into steaks, it’s known as filet mignon.

-Because it’s not cheap, we start looking for sales before the holidays.
-Once we find our roast, we freeze it until a few days before Christmas.
-Many people swear by Costco’s beef tenderloin.
-We’ve bought ours there a few times but it’s never a deal.
+Because it’s not cheap, I always start watching for sales before the holidays.
+Once we find our roast, I freeze it until a few days before Christmas Eve.
+Many people swear by Costco’s beef tenderloin, and we’ve bought ours there a few times, but it’s rarely a deal.

 Spicy Beef Tenderloin